morozovme/infra/README.md

 # infra

-> main branch is for shared stuff like dockerfiles etc
+> shared-files branch is for cross-platform things like dockerfiles, vagrantfiles etc
 >
-> os-name branches are for OS-specific installation scripts, configs etc
+> <os-name> branches are for OS-specific installation scripts, configs etc
 >